gutomcosta/who-is-in-the-photo/README.md

 https://www.dropbox.com/s/15g5lngya9ivqom/faces.zip?dl=0

-After download, you need to extract the files into a project folder.
-It can stay at the same level of `exploratory-analysis/` and `project/`.
+After download, you need to extract the files into a face folder.
+It must stay at the same level of `exploratory-analysis/` and `project/`.

 ## Exploratory analysis